SkyLandTW/JXTN/README.md

    * Collection.remove2(E): replaces *Collection.remove(Object)*
    * Map.get2(K): replaces *Map.get(Object)*
    * ......
- - Function interfaces: *FunctionEx* and *SupplierEx* etc, to allow throwing of exceptions while remain compatible with built-in interfaces (exceptions are optionally wrapped as _RuntimeException_).
- - Comparators: comparing arrays and by member.
+ - Comparators: generic comparators for comparing arrays and by member.
- - Tuples: like javatuples but support null values.
  - Exceptions: _MalformedURLException_ and _ReflectiveOperationException_ are
    changed to unchecked, since there is no point of dealing with them under normal circumstances.
+ - Function interfaces: *FunctionEx*, *SupplierEx*, *ConsumerEx* etc, to allow throwing of exceptions while remain compatible with built-in interfaces (exceptions are optionally wrapped as _RuntimeException_).
+ - Tuples: like javatuples but support null values.

 ##### Dependencies
  - OpenJDK (as source) for Java version updating: To update the project for